jellyfin/jellyfin.org/docs/general/installation/linux.md

    :::note

-   If the above command fails you will need to install the following package `software-properties-common`.
+   If the above command fails, you will need to install the following package `software-properties-common`.
    This can be achieved with the following command `sudo apt-get install software-properties-common`

    :::